gatran/odin-recipes/README.md

 The start of learning Full Stack WebDev through TheOdinProject.com!

-Although I have touched into HTML, CSS and JS prior to this course, relearning this material is definitely important!
+Although I have touched into HTML, CSS and JS prior to this course, relearning this material is definitely important for potentially pivoting into being a Full Stack Web Developer!

-Since I am currently on Keto, these recipes will be Keto related.
+Since I am currently on Keto, these recipes will be Keto related ;).